carefree0910/carefree-learn-doc/docs/developer-guides/customization.md

     extractor = "identity"
 ```

-These logics simplify the definitions of some common structures, so in `carefree-learn` we only care about the `key` argument in most cases.
+These logics simplify the definitions of some common structures, so in `carefree-learn` we only need to care about the `key` argument in most cases.

 :::tip
-For the `key` itself, we only need to guarantee that different [pipe](../design-principles#pipe) corresponds to different `key`.
+For the `key` itself, the only constraint is that different [pipe](../design-principles#pipe) should correspond to different `key`.
 :::

 ### Example